 The European Union has issued sanctions against hackers; six individuals and three organisations in Russia, China and North Korea.
-The sanctions are imposed in relation with three major cyberattacks of 2017: WannaCry, NotPetya, and Operation Cloud Hopper.
-These are the first ever cyber-attack sanctions which ban travel of culprits.
+The sanctions are imposed in relation to three major cyberattacks of 2017: WannaCry, NotPetya, and Operation Cloud Hopper.
+These are the first-ever cyber-attack sanctions that ban the travel of culprits.
 They also freeze the assets of individuals and the organisations involved in the attacks.
 They also ban organisations in the EU from “making funds available” to the sanctioned individuals and organisations.
 Their names have been included in the list of natural and legal persons, entities, and bodies subject to restrictive measures.
-This article focuses on the legal basis of the EU sanctions against hackers, and the investigation undertaken to reach such a decision.
+This article focuses on the legal basis of the EU sanctions against hackers, and the investigation was undertaken to reach such a decision.

 Findings of the EU against the individuals and the organisations